verhovsky/books-futures-explained/src/0_background_information.md

 will make it easier for us when we dive in to Futures specifically.

 > For fun, I've added a small snipped of runnable code with most of the examples.
-> If you're like me, things get way more interesting then and maybe you'll se some
+> If you're like me, things get way more interesting then and maybe you'll see some
 > things you haven't seen before along the way.

 ## Threads provided by the operating system